-We currently have programs focused on a number of therapeutic areas and, as of March 31, 2020, have two globally marketed products, ONPATTRO and GIVLAARI.
+We currently have programs focused on a number of therapeutic areas and, as of March 31, 2021, have received regulatory approval and commercially launched three products: ONPATTRO, GIVLAARI and OXLUMO.
+In early 2021, we announced our Alnylam $P^5x25$ strategy, which is aimed at our planned transition to a top 5 biotech in market capitalization.
 However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products in the future.
-In addition, we anticipate that we will continue to generate significant losses for the foreseeable future as a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late-stage clinical and commercial capabilities, including global operations, continued management and growth of our intellectual property including our patent portfolio, collaborations and general corporate activities.
+In addition, we anticipate that we will continue to generate losses as a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late-stage clinical, manufacturing and commercial capabilities, including global operations, continued management and growth of our intellectual property including our patent portfolio, collaborations and general corporate activities.

-Based on our current operating plan, we believe that our cash, cash equivalents and marketable debt and equity securities as of March 31, 2020, together with the cash we expect to generate from product sales, and under our current alliances, as well as the funds due or available to us a result of the strategic financing collaboration with Blackstone, will be sufficient to enable us to advance our long-term strategic goals for multiple years from the filing of this Quarterly Report on Form 10-Q.
+Based on our current operating plan, we believe that our cash, cash equivalents and marketable securities as of March 31, 2021, together with the cash we expect to generate from product sales and under our current alliances, in addition to our strategic financing collaboration with The Blackstone Group Inc. and certain of its affiliates, will be sufficient to enable us to advance our long-term strategic goals for at least the next 12 months from the filing of this quarterly report on Form 10-Q. However, due to numerous factors described in more detail under the caption Part II, Item 1A, "Risk Factors" of this quarterly report on Form 10-Q, we may require significant additional funds earlier than we currently expect in order to continue to commercialize ONPATTRO, GIVLAARI and OXLUMO, and to develop, conduct clinical trials for, manufacture and, if approved, commercialize additional product candidates.